Lena State Bank

 Lena, Illinois · FDIC Cert #12395

-Lena State Bank is an FDIC-insured bank (Certificate #12395) with $98M in total assets and $84M in total deposits as of the Q2 2024 Call Report.
-Headquartered in Lena, Illinois, the bank maintains a Tier 1 capital ratio of 0.00% (Critically Undercapitalized) and a nonperforming loan ratio of 0.56%.
-BankHealthData assigns a composite Health Grade of C (57/100).
+This is the FDIC profile for Lena State Bank, an FDIC-insured bank (Certificate #12395) with $98M in total assets and $84M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
+Headquartered in Lena, Illinois, the bank maintains a Tier 1 capital ratio of 11.62% (Well-Capitalized) and a nonperforming loan ratio of 0.56%.
+BankHealthData assigns a composite Health Grade of A (83/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Lena State Bank (FDIC cert 12395) is a community bank — $98M in total assets, $84M in deposits, serving the Lena, Illinois area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.

-Tier 1 capital ratio is not disclosed in the most recent Call Report — unusual but possible for new institutions or those filing under specific regulatory exemptions.
+Capital position is adequate: Tier 1 capital ratio of 11.62% meets the 8% well-capitalized threshold but does not provide substantial buffer above it.
+Adequate capital is regulatory-acceptable but leaves less room for absorbing unexpected losses.
 Asset quality is normal: non-performing loan ratio of 0.56% sits in the typical 0.5-2% range for healthy U.S. banks.
 Some NPL is unavoidable in any meaningful lending portfolio.
 Liquidity is comfortable: 28.3% of assets in liquid form — sufficient to cover meaningful deposit-outflow scenarios without forced asset sales.

 Source: FDIC BankFind API — Call Report data.